BeamFi/beamapp/README.md

 See [BeamFi Pitch Deck](https://pitch.com/public/24972b6a-11d1-4690-8215-a2b44767d68a) for its vision.
 See [BeamFi Payment Protocol](https://devpost.com/software/beam-payment-protocol-by-content-fly) in Supernova Hackathorn 2022.
 Top 7 submissions in DeFi.

+The following Quick Start guide is created from the perspective of Beam App.
+We have a new [Web Frontend - BeamFi App](https://developer.beamfi.app/docs/frontend/beamfiapp) developer guide created from the perspective of BeamFi Protocol.

 ## Quick Start

 Switch to dev Git branch if you haven't.

 ### Dev Environment Setup

-- Install NodeJS 16.13 or if you have NVM:
+- Install NodeJS 16.19 or if you have NVM:

 ```
 nvm use